wonrzrzeczny/CTF-writeups/Square 2018/C6/README.md

 .text:08048082                 jns     short loc_8048086
 ```

 From now on we will refer to it as "the filter".
-It checks if our input argument passes the filter (which we will discuss further) and if yes then it skips instruction at ```0x08048084```.
+It checks if our input argument passes something (which we will discuss later) and if yes then it skips instruction at ```0x08048084```.
 And this instruction skipped is really bad as it sets ```ebx``` register to zero.
 Why is it bad?
 Remember that at some point, this register must be equal to 666 in order for the flag to be printed out.
 Highlighting the ```ebx``` we can see that the only operation that is changing its value is multiplication.
 And it basically means that once it turns into 0 it's over.

 Let's imagine that for a while the filter is not present (therefore every argument gets accepted at this point).
 The next part is this bit of code: